kristianmandrup/controll/README.md

 end
 ```

-To encapsulate more complex busines logic affecting the user Session or Model data, we execute an the Imperator Command (see `imperator` gem) called :sign_in that we registered in the Commander of the Controller.
+To encapsulate more complex busines logic affecting the user Session or Model data, we execute an Imperator Command (see `imperator` gem) called :sign_in that we registered in the Commander of the Controller.

 ## Notifier

-Now we are finally ready to define the message handler for each notification event we have defined (this should ideally be done as you define each event!).
+Now we are finally ready to define the notifier to handle the different types of notification events.

 The example below demonstrates several different ways you can define messages for events:

 * using the `#messages` method to return a hash of mappings.
-* define a method for the event name that returns a String (w argument replacement)
+* define a method for the event name that returns a String (handles argument replacement)
-* i18n locale mapping [msghandler name].[notification type].[event name].
+* i18n locale mapping `[handler class path].[notification type].[event name]`.

 ```ruby
 module Notifiers